 All home loans require servicing, and HECMs are no different.
-For those who are not familiar with the term, servicing refers to the maintenance activities that are required throughout the life of the loan, including billing and making sure that the borrower remains current on his or her payments.
-With a HECM, servicing includes sending statements about the loan balance, making sure you are paid the proceeds of the loan, and checking to see that you are meeting tax and insurance requirements.
+Servicing refers to the maintenance activities required throughout the life of the loan, including billing and making sure the borrower remains current on payments.
+With a HECM, servicing includes sending statements about the loan balance, making sure you are paid the proceeds of the loan, and checking that you are meeting tax and insurance requirements.

 There are other fees, sometimes called third party fees, that you may need to pay as well.
 These include appraisal and survey fees, title and title insurance fees, and credit checks.
-As a general rule of thumb, expect these to cost $1000-2000.
+As a general rule of thumb, expect these to cost $1,000 to $2,000.

 Reverse Mortgage Interest Rates

 So far, we’ve shown you many numbers but no rates, and there’s a reason for this – they’re difficult to find!
-In putting together this piece, the authors surveyed about half of a dozen of the largest lenders, and of the six we found only one that was publicly disclosing this crucial information.
-Fortunately, the United States Department of Housing & Urban Development publishes statistics on all HECM originations each month.
-Based on the published data, here are the past two years worth of average rates.
+Fortunately, the U.S. Department of Housing and Urban Development publishes statistics on all HECM originations each month.
+In this section you’ll find:

 |Date||Fixed Rate||Adjustable Rate|

-While we can’t give you numbers for specific lenders, we can provide you with information about what determines the cost of interest and provide a few examples for how it could be calculated.
-First, rates vary based on the program that you choose.
-Since the vast majority of loans are part of the HECM program, there is no need to worry much about the difference between government and private products, though in general the interest cost of a HECM should be lower since the loan is backed by the FHA.
+We can also provide you with information about what determines the cost of interest and provide a few examples for how it could be calculated.
+First, rates vary based on the program you choose.
+Since the majority of loans are part of the HECM program, there is no need to worry much about the difference between government and private products, though in general the interest cost of a HECM should be lower since the loan is backed by the FHA.

 Fixed vs Adjustable

 The second important difference is between fixed and adjustable HECMs.
-Until 2007, all reverse mortgages were adjustable; according to a report released by the Consumer Finance Protection Bureau in 2012, 70% of loans are fixed rate.
-In 2013, the FHA made major changes to the HECM program and now ~90% of loans are adjustable yet again.
+Until 2007, all reverse mortgages were adjustable.
+According to a report released by the Consumer Financial Protection Bureau in 2012, 70% of loans are fixed rate.
+In 2013, the FHA made major changes to the HECM program and now less than 90% of reverse mortgage loans are adjustable.
 Adjustable loans may adjust on a monthly, semi-annual, or annual basis, but in practice almost all lenders offer monthly adjusting products.

 An adjustable HECM is composed of an index and a margin, which is set by the lender.
 The margin never changes after the loan is originated, while the index fluctuates according to the market.
 Adjustable HECMs use either the Constant Maturity Treasury Index (1 Year or 1 Month) or the London Interbank Offered Rate (LIBOR, 1 month).

 To help provide a bit more clarity, here are a few examples of how a reverse mortgage rate could be calculated.
-Please note that these are not real rates and we have not calculated APRs so as to avoid assumptions about closing costs.
+Please note that these are not real rates and we have not calculated APRs in order to avoid assumptions about closing costs.
 The rates below are referred to as “compounding rates”.
 The examples are provided solely for educational purposes.